mathigon/textbooks/content/sequences/content.md

 It is important for flowers to pick a suitable angle: the leaves or seeds have to be approximately equally spaced so that they get the largest amount of sunlight and nutrients.
-In the diagram below you can explore what a sunflower might look like with different angles between its seeds:
+In the diagram below, you can explore what a sunflower might look like with different angles between its seeds:

     // Notice how even tiny changes to the angle can produce a completely different arrangement: